15 Best NFL Safeties of All Time

 Emlen Tunnell was professional football’s original ball-hawk and the self-proclaimed “first black everything.”
 In 1948, Tunnell broke the color barrier for the New York Giants.
 From there, Tunnell went on to become the first African American player to be inducted into the Pro Football Hall of Fame, in 1967.

-6. Larry Wilson
+8. Larry Wilson

-5. Troy Polamalu
+7. Troy Polamalu

 Troy Polamalu is one of the most distinguished athletes to ever suit up and strap on a pair of shoulder pads.
 Contrary to his looks and soft-spoken demeanor, Troy Polamalu was a force.
 With a $1 million insurance policy on his flowing locks, Polamalu flew all over the field to run amok, rack up tackles, snatch interceptions, and inflict punishing hits.

-4. Ed Reed
+6. Ed Reed

-On defense, Ed Reed was a playmaker that thought six on every possession.
 In Baltimore, Reed teamed up with Ray Lewis, the self-proclaimed God’s linebacker, to dominate the middle of the gridiron and win two Super Bowl titles.
 At free safety, Reed had mastered the art of the bait and switch to snag 64 interceptions during his 12-year career.
 In fact, Reed’s single-season interception totals have led the NFL on three separate occasions.

-3. Paul Krause
+5. Paul Krause

 Paul Krause served as the ultimate backstop for the 1970s Purple People Eaters at Minnesota.
 Nicknamed Centerfielder, Krause went on to snag 81 interceptions and break Emlen Tunnell’s longstanding record (79).
 Remarkably, the Centerfielder only missed two games over the course of his 16-year career.

 As a Washington Redskins rookie, Krause battled his way into the starting lineup and made an immediate impact.
 During his first-year 1964 campaign, Paul Krause emerged as the NFL leader, with 12 interceptions.
-Although the Centerfielder took the League by storm in Washington, he was later traded to the Minnesota Vikings for a virtual pu pu platter of Marlin McKeever and one seventh round draft pick.
-Certainly, Krause was to have the last laugh, as he went on to appear in four Super Bowls and six Pro Bowls (8 total with Redskins and Vikings) at Minnesota.
+Although the Centerfielder took the League by storm in Washington, he was later traded to the Minnesota Vikings for a virtual pu pu platter of Marlin McKeever and one seventh-round draft pick.
+Certainly, Krause was to have the last laugh, as he went on to appear in four Super Bowls and six Pro Bowls (eight total with Redskins and Vikings) at Minnesota.

 2. Ken Houston

 Ken Houston was the total package at safety.
 As a tackler, the 6-foot-3, 200-pound Houston always dealt a stinging blow at the point of attack.
-In pass coverage, this ball hawk often appeared at the right time and at the right place, as he racked up 49 interceptions during his 14-year career with the Washington Redskins and Houston Oilers.
+In pass coverage, this ballhawk often appeared at the right time and at the right place, as he racked up 49 interceptions during his 14-year career with the Washington Redskins and Houston Oilers.
 Ken Houston simply had a nose for the ball — and the end zone.

 1. Ronnie Lott

 At corner and both safety positions, Lott tallied 63 interceptions, 5 touchdowns, and 17 fumble recoveries for the San Francisco 49ers, Los Angeles Raiders, and New York Jets.
 Lott, of course, will always be remembered as a San Francisco Treat — with four Super Bowl trophies to go alongside his highlight reel of vicious hits across the middle.
-Wide receivers often went full alligator-arm before entering Lott’s zone, only to still see stars as they got knocked into the end of next week.
-No. 42 brought the pain.